EVGA Corporation: History

-Significant Product Launches

 In September 2009, EVGA released a motherboard (XL-ATX form factor) that allows up to four GPUs to run in a 4-way SLI configuration.
 The first graphics processing unit to support 4-way SLI was the EVGA GTX 285 Classified; more recent GPUs like the GTX 980 also support 4-way SLI.
 The company released a dual-socket motherboard based on the Intel 5520 chip set with overclocking features.
 Named Classified SR-2, this motherboard supports dual Socket LGA 1366 Xeon-based Intel CPUs and 4-way SLI.
 It was the first HPTX form factor motherboard.

 In August 2010, EVGA released the Classified SR-2 power supply with 1200 watts of power at 6 +12 volts.

 In May 2011, EVGA entered the CPU air cooler market with the introduction of the Super clock CPU cooler.

 In November 2013, EVGA released its first tablet computer, the EVGA Tegra Note 7, in the United States.
 It is a 7-inch Android tablet powered by a Tegra 4 processor.

 In May 2016, EVGA released its first gaming laptop called the EVGA SC17.

 In June 2021, EVGA announced its first AMD-based motherboards starting with the X570 Dark (A579), which was released in September.
 Later that year, EVGA also released the X570 FTW (A577).

+In February 2025, EVGA archived the Forum section of their web page, without prior notice.
+It directed users to a Reddit section created for EVGA to interact with users online.

+Recalls and design issues

+In April 2007, EVGA & Nvidia confirmed that there was an issue running high performance DIMM modules on 680i-chipset motherboards.

+In May 2012, EVGA issued a recall of Geforce GTX 670 SC (SuperClocked), model# 02G-P3-2672-KR graphics cards due to a quality assurance (QA) issue.
+Affected models were replaced with a faster FTW Edition.

+In November 2013, EVGA issued a recall of SuperNova PSUs models 1000 G2, 1000 P2 and 1300 G2 models manufactured prior to October 1, 2013, due to a manufacturing flaw.
+All affected models were replaced by updated units.

+In September 2014, owners of GTX 970 SC (SuperClocked) pointed out that the ACX cooler design only had two heat pipes touching the core, with a 3rd unsealed "dummy" heatpipe attached to the cooler.